cyclr/docs/pages/v2/05-application-connectors/authentication/fabric.md

 - A Sales Channel ID
 - A Source value

-The Client ID, Client Secret, Authorization URL and Authorization Server ID can be found on your application information page. (https://live.copilot.fabric.inc/home/developer-tools/app/api/)
+The Client ID, Client Secret and Authorization URL can be found on your application information page. (https://live.copilot.fabric.inc/home/developer-tools/app/api/)

 The Tenant ID can be found on your account details page. (https://live.copilot.fabric.inc/home/account-details)